Author

 Joseph Parsons

 Joseph Parsons was an eighteenth-century American clergyman whose theological contributions reflected the intellectual currents of colonial New England Congregationalism.
-His Election Sermon exemplifies the genre's role in articulating Puritan political theology and the relationship between divine providence and civil governance during a formative period in American religious history.
-Parsons's work demonstrates the enduring influence of Reformed theology on colonial American thought and the clergy's engagement with questions of authority and community in the early modern Atlantic world.
+His election sermon exemplifies the genre's role in articulating connections between religious covenant theology and civic governance during a formative period of American political thought.
+Parsons's work demonstrates the enduring influence of Puritan theological frameworks on the emerging American republic's understanding of divine providence and communal responsibility.

 Works in the Library